Olivia Munn, 40, Shows Off Her Incredible Bikini Body In A Familiar Swimsuit

 "Olivia trained for six hours a day and ate an 80 percent raw diet (fewer complex carbs, little meat, lots of fruits and veggies)," the magazine noted.
 "She fell back in love with tae kwon do, and though her schedule in recent months has been too full, she's starting it again soon.
 And she's excited to return to the eating style too.
 She looks forward to the smoothies: just bananas, strawberries, and almond milk."

-Munn’s fans have seen a lot of her bikini body in recent days.
+Munn's fans have seen a lot of her bikini body in recent days.
 She and a group of friends have been spending the holidays on a tropical vacation, and Munn has taken to social media to share the experience with her followers.
-As The Inquisitr reported, she took to Instagram earlier in the week to share a video of herself with a bikini bottom but not top, wearing an open shirt that kept her just covered enough to stay within the site’s strict rules against overt nudity.
+As The Inquisitr reported, she took to Instagram earlier in the week to share a video of herself with a bikini bottom but no top, wearing an open shirt that kept her just covered enough to stay within the site's strict rules against overt nudity.

-The snap captured some viral attention, spilling over to other social media and earning some glowing write-ups from celebrity news outlets, many of them complimenting the 40-year-old Munn for her incredible figure.
+The snap captured some viral attention, spilling over to other social media and earning some glowing write-ups from celebrity news outlets, many of them complimenting Munn for her incredible figure.